Kitty (musician): 2018: American Pleasure Club and The Pom-Poms

-2019: Rose Gold and PRETTY WAVVY
+2019: Rose Gold and Pretty Wavvy

 In February 2019, Kitty and Sam Ray collaborated on a cover of "Head over Heels" by Tears for Fears, which was released via Kitty's Bandcamp.

 Kitty and Sam Ray composed two tracks—"Just in Case" and "Universe Away"—for the video game Rainswept.
 The game was released on February 1, 2019, and the soundtrack is available to download from Steam.
 This is Kitty's third time producing music for a video game, following her contributions to Beasts of Balance: Battles and Spin Rhythm.

 On February 26, 2019, Kitty shared a new track titled "Disconnect", along with its music video.
 The track was shared to promote Kitty's then-upcoming second album Rose Gold.
 Upon the release of the video, Kitty revealed that the album—which was initially slated for a 2018 release—would be released in April 2019.
 Rose Gold was made available to pre-order on March 22, 2019.
 On March 31, Kitty shared an unofficial video for the album track "B.O.M.B.
 (Peter)".
 The album was released on April 5, 2019, along with visuals via YouTube for each track.
 Rose Gold is the first album that Kitty has produced entirely herself.
 Its album artwork was drawn by Kitty's mother-in-law, Josephine Ray.
 The album reached number 9 on Billboard's Dance/Electronic Albums charts.

 On October 17, 2019, Kitty announced the formation of her label Pretty Wavvy.
-Formed by Kitty in partnership with Regime Music Group,<ref name="PRETTY WAVVY" Pretty Wavvy is home to all of Kitty's music and has signed artists including The Pom-Poms, Ricky Eat Acid, GFOTY, Pinky Swear, and onlytom.
+Formed by Kitty in partnership with Regime Music Group,<ref name="PRETTY WAVVY" Pretty Wavvy is home to all of Kitty's music and has signed artists including The Pom-Poms, Ricky Eat Acid] GFOTY, Pinky Swear, and onlytom.

 Personal life

 On May 25, 2016, Kitty married musician Sam Ray.
+They both play in the indie rock band Teen Suicide, Ray performs guitar and vocals while Kitty plays keyboards.

 Kitty is an advocate for mental health, and in 2015 she participated in Project UROK, a mental illness de-stigmatization initiative developed by the Child Mind Institute in 2014.